 - Mix up the data and lose track of what goes where.

-Adding CloudZero to your AWS infrastructure allows you to ingest massive amounts of data, normalize the data, and connect it to the people, products, and processes that created that data.
+Adding CloudZero to your AWS infrastructure allows you to ingest massive amounts of data, normalize it, and connect it to the people, products, and processes that created the data.

 Below is an illustration of what CloudZero can do with the data it ingests: